-- EP74 All parties must keep a current signed and dated version of the commitment statement.
-You must keep your version (and previous versions) in the evidence pack with the apprenticeship agreement. - EP75 The commitment statement must set out: - EP75.1 The name of the apprentice, their job role and their normal working hours.
-By normal working hours we mean their paid hours excluding overtime. - EP75.2 Details of all relevant parties (your details (and any subcontractors involved in the delivery of off-the-job training) and the end-point assessment organisation.
+- P74 All three parties must keep a current signed and dated version of the commitment statement.
+You must keep your version (and previous versions) in the evidence pack with the copy of the apprenticeship agreement. - P75 The commitment statement must set out: - P75.1 The name of the apprentice, their job role and their normal working hours.
+By normal working hours we mean their paid hours excluding overtime. - P75.2 Details of all relevant parties (the employer, the main provider (and any subcontractors involved in the delivery of off-the-job training), and the end-point assessment organisation).
 We recognise that while new standards continue to be developed, not all end-point assessment organisations will be known at the start of the apprenticeship.
-The commitment statement must be updated to include these details as soon as they have been confirmed. - EP75.3 Details of the apprenticeship, including the name of the apprenticeship standard, the level, the start and end-dates for the apprenticeship and the practical period of training The start date of the practical period set out in the commitment statement must align with the start date of the practical period in the apprenticeship agreement and the start date in the ILR. - EP75.4 The amount of off-the-job training that will be delivered to meet the minimum 20% requirement (see paragraphs EP49, EP50 and EP54 for what can and cannot be included in this calculation).
-The individual's prior learning must be taken into account before calculating the off-the-job training requirement and designing the programme. - EP75.5 The planned content/components and schedule of eligible training.
+The commitment statement must be updated to include these details as soon as they have been confirmed. - P75.3 Details of the apprenticeship, including the name of the apprenticeship standard, the level, the start and end dates for the apprenticeship and the practical period of training.
+The start date of the practical period set out in the commitment statement must align with the start date of the practical period in the apprenticeship agreement and the start date in the ILR. - P75.4 The amount of off-the-job training that will be delivered to meet the minimum 20% requirement (see paragraphs P49, P50 and P54 for what can and cannot be included in this calculation).
+The individual's prior learning must be taken into account before calculating the off-the-job requirement and designing the programme. - P75.5 The planned content/components and schedule of eligible training.
 For standards with mandatory qualification(s) this must be, as a minimum, a list of the units.
 For standards without a mandatory qualification this must be a description of the activities that the apprentice will undertake to develop occupational competency.
-It must also be clear if the component has been used towards the calculation of the minimum 20% off-the-job training requirement. - EP75.6 An agreement of what is expected from, and offered by, the apprentice and you as the employer and main provider (and any delivery subcontractors) to achieve the apprenticeship and details of how all parties will work together.
-This must include contact details and the expected commitment from each party. - EP75.7 Written confirmation that you (the employer) will allow the apprentice to undertake off-the-job training within their normal working hours, in addition to English and maths training if required. - EP75.8 Details of progress reviews (employer-provider and apprentice), including the frequency and format, to discuss progress to date against the commitment statement and the immediate next steps required. - EP75.9 The process for resolving any queries or complaints regarding the apprenticeship, including quality.
-This must include details of the escalation route within your organisation and the escalation process to the ESFA Apprenticeship Service Support on 08000 150 600 or helpdesk@manage-apprenticeships.service.gov.uk.
+It must also be clear if the component has been used towards the calculation of the minimum 20% off-the-job training requirement. - P75.6 An agreement of what is expected from, and offered by, the apprentice, employer, main provider (and any delivery subcontractors) to achieve the apprenticeship and details of how all parties will work together.
+This must include contact details and the expected commitment from each party. - Written confirmation from the employer that the apprentice will be allowed to undertake off-the-job training within their normal working hours, in addition to English and maths training if required. - P75.8 Details of tripartite progress reviews (main provider, employer, apprentice), including the frequency and format, to discuss progress to date against the commitment statement and the immediate next steps required.

-EP76 A template commitment statement is available on GOV.UK.
+- P75.9 The process for resolving any queries or complaints regarding the apprenticeship, including quality.
+This must include details of the escalation route within the main provider's own organisation and the escalation process to the ESFA Apprenticeship Service Support on 08000 150 600 or helpdesk@manage-apprenticeships.service.gov.uk - P76 A template commitment statement is available on GOV.UK.
 It is not mandatory to use this template.